thecoshman/pir-8/ISA.md

 Memory Address  | ADR   |  16  | Address saved for use during certain instructions Instruction     | INS   |   8  | Instruction currently being executed

-The address bus is controlled by either `PC`, `SP` or `ADR`.
+The address bus is controlled by either PC, SP or ADR.
-As the CPU is reading an instruction from RAM, the value of the `PC` will be used, for some instructions though, such as `JUMP` or `STACK`, it is value of `ADR` or `SP` respectively that is used.
+As the CPU is reading an instruction from system memory, the value of the PC will be used, for some instructions though, such as JUMP or STACK, it is value of ADR or SP (respectively) that is used.

 ## General Purpose Registers

-There are eight 8-bit General Purpose registers, each has an internal address for use within the CPU, instructions like 'MOVE' and 'LOAD' can use these addresses.
+There are eight 8-bit General Purpose registers, each has an internal address for use within the CPU, instructions like MOVE and LOAD can use these addresses.

 The first five registers have some special functionality, as described, the last three have no special functionality.
 The last four registers can also be used with the stack.

 Address | Letter | Description